Anshulgada/brave-tab-manager/README.md

 # Tabman: Brave Tab Manager

-A command-line tool designed to streamline your browsing experience by intelligently organizing your open tabs from the Brave browser. `tabman` helps you categorize, tag, and save your browsing sessions, making it easier to find and revisit websites later.
+A command-line tool designed to streamline your browsing experience by intelligently organizing your open tabs from the Brave browser (Works for any chromium-based browser). `tabman` helps you categorize, tag, and save your browsing sessions, making it easier to find and revisit websites later.

 ## Features